 Buyer pays freight shipping from Corvallis, Oregon.
 I can deliver (with mileage reimbursement) up to 250 miles.
 Local pickup is also an option; a Winnow Wizard will fit in a pickup with a 6′ bed.

-Each Wizard requires roughly $750 in parts and 30 hours of fabrication time.
+Each Wizard is custom built to order and requires roughly $750 in parts and 30 hours of fabrication time.
 Cost (excluding shipping) is $1975.

 Build a Wizard